nemjit001/bonsai-renderer/README.md

 - **assets** contains the asset API for host-side asset loading and management.
 - **world** contains the host-side render world representation.
 - **components** contains entity components that define behaviour.
+- **systems** contains systems that act on the Bonsai world and components.

 ## External dependencies